ajayrawatsap/mf_data/README.md

 3. Copy  the PDF file to  *mf_data/data/* folder of repo you downloaded in step 2

-5. Install the latest [python](https://www.python.org/downloads/)  version 3.9 and required libraries.
+4. Install the latest [python](https://www.python.org/downloads/)  version 3.9 and required libraries.
    See [requirements.txt ](/requirements.txt) for additional python libraries required and install them using pip command.
 For additional info on installing packages see     [documentation](https://docs.python.org/3/installing/index.html)

-   <br> for example to install a version of package menttioned in [requirements.txt ](/requirements.txt)
+   <br> For example to install a version of package mentioned in [requirements.txt ](/requirements.txt)
    ```
    python -m pip install SomePackage==1.0.4    # specific version
    ```
-7. Execute python main function using command line.
+5. Execute python main function using command line.
 Make sure you are executing from path where main.py file is located.
     <br>
     <br>option1: Calculate units to sell for tax free LTCG of INR 100000 (default value).
     <br> cams_june_27.pdf is the name of PDF file in data directory and password the password for the pdf file.
 Use the correct file name and password for your file.